jmolla31/jmolla31.github.io/_posts/2019-9-2-Azure-AppService-Config-Arrays.md

 ---
 layout: post
-title: Using arrays of objects in AppService configurations.
+title: Using arrays of objects in AppService configurations
 ---

 Oooh my beloved configs...this may sound trivial but I lost quite a bit of time today with it so here it is to avoid you doing the same.